piyushbawaskar/Publishing-Workflow-Sasken/README.md

 ---

+## 📌 Additional Features Included :

+- Enhanced application monitoring using Spring Actuator endpoints
+- Comprehensive API documentation with SwaggerUI
+- The Service layer is covered by unit tests using JUnit and Mockito
+- Controller layer is covered by integration tests using Spring Boot’s MockMvc, ensuring our business logic and API endpoints work as expected.
+- Coverage testing and reporting using Jacoco

+---

-## 📌 Future Enhancements (Planned)
+## 📌 Future Enhancements

 - Secure login with role-based authentication
 - Rich text editing
 - Tagging and categorization
 - Email or Slack-based notifications
 - Author analytics and blog performance stats

 ---